electrode-io/electrode/init/README.md

 ## Scripts

-If you want to use `builder` as a CLI tool (recommended), follow the instructions at [formidablelabs/builder to modify your `PATH`](https://github.com/formidablelabs/builder#local-install)
+Electrode uses `gulp` as the CLI tool for running tasks/commands.

 To run the demo:

 ```
-builder run demo
+gulp demo
 ```

 To view the demo, navigate to `http://localhost:4000`